-If you enroll to make contributions to the Plan after you are rehired by the Company and make no investment direction election (whether through active enrollment or automatic enrollment), your future employee and Company matching contributions (if you have completed a year of vesting service) will be invested automatically in the Plan's DEFAULT fund, the BlackRock LifePath Index Funds (the BlackRock LifePath Index Fund that most closely matches your retirement year - based on the Plan's normal retirement age of 65).
+If you enroll to make contributions to the Plan after you are rehired by the Company and make no investment direction election (whether through active enrollment or automatic enrollment), your future employee and Company matching contributions (if you have completed a year of vesting service) will be invested automatically in the Plan's default fund, the BlackRock LifePath Index Funds (the BlackRock LifePath Index Fund that most closely matches your retirement year - based on the Plan's normal retirement age of 65).
 A new investment direction election is required if you would like to direct your future contributions to other funds.

-You can change the investment direction for future employee contributions and Company matching contributions at any time.
+You can change the investment direction that applies to both your future employee and Company matching contributions at any time.